jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

     mkdir src

-  I add an empty file for the source code (the actual program)
+  I use touch_

   .. code-block:: shell

     touch src/magic.py

+  this adds an empty file for the source code (the actual program)

 * I make a child directory